Tuttotorna/lon-mirror/docs/MEASUREMENT_PROJECTION_LOSS.md

 Interpretation:

 - SPL ≈ 0  → projection is structurally neutral
 - SPL > 0  → projection destroys measurable structure

 SPL does not measure consciousness or intent.
 It measures the structural cost of forced viewpoint.

 ---

-## Why this matters
+## Why this exists inside OMNIA

-Many "collapse-like" effects can be reframed as:
+Many “collapse-like” effects can be reframed as:

 > the measurement regime collapses the accessible structure into a single projection,
 > not the world collapsing into a single state.